Brand Value and Preference

 A Standard Solution

 In packaged goods and consumer products, the R&D investment involved in a new product requires the new brand to demand much higher price points than these.
-Obviously it is a simple, but short-sighted strategy to add a “retail-like” modifier to the base brand.
+Obviously it is a simple, but short-sighted strategy to only add a “retail-like” modifier to the base brand.
 It will NEVER deliver the results you desire because the customer does not see themselves as different and better for having made the choice.

 They simply see a quantifiable product improvement and their willingness to pay a premium will be in direct proportion to the quantifiable gains in efficacy.
 You don’t need a brand strategy to accomplish that.
 Infomercials accomplish that all the time.